OWNER’S MANUAL

 cities or a world city you specify.
 Once you set your local

-time, the receiver automatically calculates the correct time in
+time, the receiver automatically calculates the correct time

 each of the preset world cities or a world city that you specify